 Sedation dentistry may be the right option for you if you:

 - fear dental tools or needles

 - have had previous negative experiences with dental work

 - are uncomfortable with sounds, smells, or tastes

 - have difficulty reacting to numbing agents

-Dr. Rifkin & Raanan works with you to determine the most suitable method and level of sedation for you.
+Drs.
+Rifkin and Raanan will work with you to determine the most suitable method and level of sedation for you.
 Don’t put off essential dental work any longer, book your appointment with one of the best cosmetic dentists in Beverly Hills today and have a comfortable dental experience.